John Campbell, 1st Baron Campbell: Legal and political career

 Campbell at once began to report cases decided at nisi prius (i.e. on jury trial).
 Of these reports he published four volumes; they extend from Michaelmas 1807 to Hilary 1816.
 Campbell also devoted himself to criminal business, but failed to attract much attention behind the bar.
-It was not till 1827 that Campbell took silk and began to develop political aspirations.
+It was not until 1827 that Campbell took silk and began to develop political aspirations.
 He had unsuccessfully contested the borough of Stafford in 1826, but was returned for it in 1830 and again in 1831.
 He stood as a moderate Whig, in favour of the connection of church and state and opposed to triennial parliaments and the secret ballot.
 His main object, like Lord Brougham, was the amelioration of the law by the abolition of cumbrous technicalities rather than the assertion of new principles.

 To this end his name is associated with the Fines and Recoveries Abolition Act 1833; the Inheritance Act 1833; the Dower Act 1833; the Real Property Limitation Act 1833; the Wills Act 1837; the Copyhold Tenure Act 1841; and the Judgments Act 1838.
 The second was called for by the preference which the common law gave to a distant collateral over the brother of the half-blood of the first purchaser; the fourth conferred an indefeasible title on adverse possession for twenty years (a term shortened by Lord Cairns in 1875 to twelve years); the fifth reduced the number of witnesses required by law to attest wills, and removed the distinction which existed in this respect between freeholds and copyholds; the last freed an innocent debtor from imprisonment only before final judgment (or on what was termed mesne process), but the principle stated by Campbell that only fraudulent debtors should be imprisoned was ultimately given effect to for England and Wales in 1869.